 The character of the English language, Dr. Kimberly Crow

 Dr. Crow maintained that beyond vocabulary and grammar a learner has to come to understand the socio-cultural aspects of a language.
 She suggested that different languages had different characters and read examples from her German book on the subject.
 Her presentation was followed by a lively discussion about differences in these respects between English and German.
+(No handout).

 BEC?
 CIOL?
 PET?
 CAE?
 CPE?
 PCE?
 EFB?
 SEFIC?
 IELTS?
 TOEFL?
 TOEIC?
 GASK?
 Sandra Stapela

 Bicycles or boiling water – changing how learners see grammar, Catherine Walter.

 Catherine stated that using language communicatively works best when it is followed up by the explicit learning of grammar rules.
 She highly recommended and provided examples of exercises in inductive procedures. [ For more details and an extensive bibliography, see hand-out in Appendix.]
 I cannot resist commenting that I do not agree with much of what was said and would argue that what was being recommended was studying the language and not practising it for communicative purposes.
 But I concede that my anarchist views on the role of “grammar” in the learning of a foreign or second language are hardly likely to be in harmony with those expressed in : “How English Works.
 A Grammar Practice Book”, Michael Swan and Catherine Walter.
 Oxford (1997).
 The handout for the presentation is available here: CWalter_Grammar_OUP-Hamburg-2017-08

 Writing for Technical Purposes, Nick Jones